Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Systemization of Related Work

-In this section, we introduce our new categorization of transferable attacks.
+In this section, we introduce our systemization of transfer attacks.
 First of all, these attacks can be generally divided into two types: iterative and generative attacks.
 For iterative attacks, we derive four categories: gradient stabilization, input augmentation, feature disruption, and surrogate refinement.
-Each of these four categories operates on one of the four major components in the common pipeline of iterative attacks: gradient, (image) input, (loss) output, and (surrogate) model.
-The relation between these four categories and the pipeline is illustrated in Figure~\ref{fig:pipeline}.
+Each of these four categories operates on one of the four major components in the general machine learning pipeline: gradient, (image) input, (loss) output, and (surrogate) model.
+The relation between these four categories and the pipeline is illustrated in Fig.~\ref{fig:pipeline}.
 Due to the specific nature of generative attacks, we leave it as an independent category: generative modeling.

 In general, these five categories are disjoint to each other, i.e., each attack falls into \emph{only one} category according to the technique that was claimed as the key contribution in its original work.
 Different attack methods that share the same key idea fall into the same category and can be compared systematically in a single dimension.
 Table~\ref{tab:key} summarizes the key ideas of the five categories.
-Our new attack categorization is also suggested to be reliable based on a perturbation classification task (see Section~\ref{sec:eva-res-stea}).
-Note that our categorization does not involve ensemble attacks~\cite{liu2017delving,li2020learning} since they can be integrated with any attack.
+Our attack systemization is also suggested to be reliable based on a perturbation classification task (see Section~\ref{sec:eva-res-stea}).

 In the following, we present these five categories in turn.
 Before that, we briefly formulate the optimization process of adversarial attacks in image classification.
 Given a classifier $f(\mathbf{x}):\mathbf{x}\in\mathcal{X}\to y\in\mathcal{Y}$ that predicts a label $y$ for an original image $\mathbf{x}$, an attacker aims to create an adversarial image $\mathbf{x}'$ by perturbing $\mathbf{x}$.
 For iterative attacks, which fall into our first four categories, the adversarial image is iteratively optimized based on gradients: